open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 resulting `Context` is [valid](../../api.md#isvalid) then a [Span Link][] SHOULD be added to the new Span's [start options](../../api.md#specifying-links) with an associated attribute of `source=x-ray-env` to indicate the source of the linked span.
-Instrumentation needs to check if the context is valid because the `_X_AMZN_TRACE_ID` environment variable may contain an incomplete trace context which indicates X-Ray isn’t enabled.
+Instrumentation MUST check if the context is valid before using it because the `_X_AMZN_TRACE_ID` environment variable can contain an incomplete trace context which indicates X-Ray isn’t enabled.
 The environment variable will be set and the `Context` will be valid and sampled only if AWS X-Ray has been enabled for the Lambda function.
 A user can disable AWS X-Ray for the function if the X-Ray Span Link is not desired.